Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-\textbf{Data/Feature/Score Fusion:}~Optimal fusion of the texture (RGB channels) and geometric (depth channel) information is important for accurate semantic segmentation.
-There are three fusion tactics: data level, feature level and score level, referring to early, middle and late fusion respectively.
-A simple \emph{data level fusion} strategy is to concatenate the RGB and depth images into four channels for direct input to a CNN model e.g. as performed by Couprie et al.\cite{couprie2013indoor}.
-However, such a data level fusion does not exploit the strong correlations between depth and photometric channels. \emph{Feature level fusion}, on the other hand, captures these correlations.
-For example, Li et al.\cite{li2016lstm} proposed a memorized fusion layer to adaptively fuse vertical depth and RGB contexts in a data-driven manner.
-Their method performs bidirectional propagation along the horizontal direction to hold true 2D global contexts.
-Similarly, Wang et al.\cite{wang2016learning} proposed a feature transformation network that correlates the depth and color channels, and bridges the convolutional networks and deconvolutional networks in a single channel.
-The feature transformation network can discover specific features in a single channel as well as common features between two channels, allowing the two branches to share features to improve the representation power of shared information.
-The above complex feature level fusion models are inserted in a specific same layer between RGB and depth channels, which is difficult to train and ignores other same layer feature fusion.
-To this end, Hazirbas et al.\cite{hazirbas2016fusenet} and Jiang et al.\cite{jiang2017incorporating} carry out fusion as an element-wise summation to fuse feature of multiple same layers between the two channels.
+Moreover, Wang et al.~\cite{wang2016learning} introduced a feature transformation network that establishes correlations between the depth and RGB channels and connects the convolutional and deconvolutional networks within a single channel.
+This network can identify unique features within a single channel and common features across both channels, enabling the two branches to share features and thereby enhance the representation capability of the shared information.
+The complex feature-level fusion models mentioned above are inserted at a specific corresponding layer between the RGB and depth channels, which makes them difficult to train and limits the fusion of other corresponding layer features.
+To address this, Hazirbas et al.~\cite{hazirbas2016fusenet} and Jiang et al.~\cite{jiang2017incorporating} perform fusion using an element-wise summation to combine features from multiple corresponding layers between the two channels.
+Wu et al.~\cite{wu2022transformer} propose a new transformer-based fusion approach, TransD-Fusion, to more effectively capture long-range contextual information.

-\emph{Score level fusion} is commonly performed using the simple averaging strategy.
-However, the contributions of RGB model and depth model for semantic segmentation are different.
-Liu et al.\cite{liu2018rgb} proposed a score level fusion layer with weighted summation that uses a convolution layer to learn the weights from the two channels.
-Similarly, Cheng et al.\cite{cheng2017locality} proposed a gated fusion layer to learn the varying performance of RGB and depth channels for different class recognition in different scenes.
+Score level fusion is commonly performed using the simple averaging strategy.
+However, the contributions of the RGB and depth models for semantic segmentation are different.
+A score-level fusion layer~\cite{liu2018rgb} with a weighted summation uses a convolution layer to learn the weights from the two channels.
+Similarly, a gated fusion layer~\cite{cheng2017locality} learns the varying performance of RGB and depth channels for different class recognition in various scenes.
 Both techniques improved the results over the simple averaging strategy at the cost of additional learnable parameters.